gingteam/.github/profile/README.md

 # GingTeam
 Made a simple

-Hello, here we make simple things.
 Join us to share and learn more!
 - Code sharing
 - Learn, exchange
 - Keep CI green